MissouriMRDT/Autonomy_Software/src/threads/README.md

 class VisionThread : public AutonomyThread<void>    // <-- The '<void>' part lets you define what can be returned from the thread pool.
 ```

-#### Step 2: Implement the inherited methods.
+### Step 2: Implement the inherited methods.
 The `AutonomyThread` base class contains some [virtual](https://www.geeksforgeeks.org/virtual-function-cpp/) and [pure virtual](https://www.geeksforgeeks.org/pure-virtual-functions-and-abstract-classes/#) methods that your new child class should inherit.
+The parent class (AutonomyThread) does some stuff in the background that will allow you to easily run the code put in these functions parallel to the main thread.

+The two methods that you need to implement are called [ThreadedContinuousCode()](https://missourimrdt.github.io/Autonomy_Software/classAutonomyThread.html#a856f865268995d910a4c5deafe1a47f1) and [PooledLinearCode()](https://missourimrdt.github.io/Autonomy_Software/classAutonomyThread.html#a442ce800c8d195164bb8caa25622551a).
+- ThreadedContinuousCode is where you will put your main code for the thread, this is the code that you want to loop forever until either you or the program stops it.
+The code that you put in this method should not block the rest of the code, **do not put a `while(true)` loop inside this method.** The parent class that you inherited will handle the looping and stop signaling internally, as shown [here](https://missourimrdt.github.io/Autonomy_Software/classAutonomyThread.html#aeafe6a5ff40437d14425d5af73b48019).
+- PooledLinearCode is where you can optionally put any _highly parallelizable sub-routine code_ that you want to run in an arbitrarly large pool of threads.
+For example, if you have four images from four different cameras and they all need the AR tag detection algorithms ran, you can start a thread pool and process all four in roughly the same time it would normally take one to process.
+(Assuming you AR tag detector can be ran in parallel without blocking).

+**To stop all threads, call the [RequestStop()](https://missourimrdt.github.io/Autonomy_Software/classAutonomyThread.html#a83a49c4a92e0c983909d24edfa74843d) method from inside or outside of your class. _You CAN call the RequestStop() method from inside of your threaded code._**

 Remember to integrate the thread-related classes with other components of the project to ensure proper coordination and synchronization between threads.

-### Mutexes and Locks
+## Mutexes and Locks
 When working with different mutex types in C++20, it's important to understand how locks can be acquired to ensure proper synchronization and avoid potential issues like deadlocks.
 Here's a detailed explanation of the types of locks that can be acquired for each mutex type:

 ### 1. `std::mutex`